MicrosoftDocs/azure-stack-docs/azure-stack/user/gpu-deploy-sample-module.md

 In this article you'll learn how to:
   - Deploy a GPU module to an IoT Edge VM on Azure Stack Hub.
   - Benchmark processing times for GPUs and CPUs.
   - Included models: This sample includes PyTorch and TensorFlow benchmarking sample code for CPU against GPU.

 ## Prerequisites

+You will need to have the following resources in place in your Azure Stack Hub instance, global Azure, and on your local development machine.

-Azure Stack Hub and Azure
+### Azure Stack Hub and Azure

   - A subscription as a user using Azure Active Directory (Azure AD) in an Azure Stack Hub Integrated System with an NVIDA GPU.
   - A global Azure subscription.